 Why is the first full week of September the best for camping?

-- On the day before Labour Day itself, everybody with school-age kids is packing up and heading home.
+- There are fewer people in the parks!
+On the day before Labour Day itself, everybody with school-age kids is packing up and heading home.
 They want to keep the Labour Day Monday to prepare kids for school and the start of the work week.
 During our last Labour Day camping experience at Killbear Provincial Park, we camped on the Monday night.
 There were few other campers in the park.
 The night was pitch dark because there were fewer fires burning.
 The site was quiet for the most part.
 The only exception was wild animals scavenging on the empty campsites.

 - One of the key reasons why you should go camping after Labour Day weekend is the weather.
 The temperature isn’t all that chilly in early September, depending on where your campground is located.
 For example camp sites near Sault Ste.
 Marie may be a bit colder overnight than in southern Ontario.

-- When camping the first week after Labour Day, you get to choose from a greater selection of camp sites!
+- When camping the first week after Labour Day, you can choose from a better selection of campsites!

-- Camping after Labour Day means less people means you can get better photos, if you’re a wildlife or landscape photographer.
+- Camping after Labour Day means fewer people.
+This means you can get better photos if you’re a wildlife or landscape photographer.
+It also means you can enjoy your time without too much noise and a feeling of being crowded by others.

 To book campsites in Provincial Parks, check out their website.
 It also contains more information as to when certain parks are open and closed for the season.